Adansonia perrieri

 Adansonia perrieri, or Perrier's baobab, is a critically endangered species of deciduous tree, in the genus Adansonia.
 This species is endemic to northern Madagascar.
-It has been documented in only 10 locations, including Ankarana, Ampasindava, Loky Manambato and Montagne d'Ambre protected areas.
+It has been documented in only 10 locations, including the Ankarana, Ampasindava, Loky Manambato and Montagne d'Ambre protected areas.
 Most populations, however, are outside of protected areas.
 Each location has few individuals (the largest subpopulation has 43 trees).
 With an estimated population of fewer than 250 mature individuals and ongoing habitat decline due to fire and cutting for charcoal and timber or clearing for mining, this species has been assessed by IUCN as Critically Endangered.
 There are three species of baobab found in northern Madagascar, all sharing the common name "bozy".

 Description

 General

 Perrier's baobab is a medium to large deciduous tree, growing to 30 m tall, occurring in evergreen rainforests and forming an important component of dry deciduous forest.
 The trunk is roughly cylindrical and the bark a smooth, pale grey.
 Baobab trees have two types of shoots – long, green vegetative ones, and stout, woody reproductive ones.